| COMPOUND GAIN: A visual distinctness metric for coder performance evaluation(Version:

 Trans. on Pattern Analysis and Machine Intelligence, vol. 23 (4) pp. 362-383.

 (2001)).
-The form of the compound gain (CG) between a test image I and decoded O outcome is: with
+The form of the compound gain (CG) between a test image I and decoded O outcome is:

 Given any coding scheme the CG may then be applied to quantify the visual distinctness by means of the difference between the original image and decoded images at various bit rates.
 It allows us to analyze the behavior of coders from the viewpoint of the visual distinctness of their decoded outputs, taking into account that an optimal coder in this sense tends to produce the lowest value of the CG.
 From